ze-castro/yt-m4a-script/README.md

-# YouTube MP3 Downloader
+# YouTube Downloader

 <img src="/icon.png" alt="icon" width="150" height="150">

-This script downloads YouTube songs/playlists as high-quality MP3 files with embedded metadata and album art.
+This script downloads YouTube songs/playlists as high-quality M4A files with embedded metadata and album art.
 It also cleans up filenames by removing artist names, "FT", and unnecessary words like "(Official Video)" or "(Audio)".

+## 🙋 Why not MP3?

+M4A (AAC) is a more modern audio format than MP3, offering better sound quality at lower bitrates.
+It means that you can get the same audio quality as MP3 but with smaller file sizes.
+This is especially useful for music, where you want to maintain quality while saving space.

 ## 📌 Requirements